dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 A Blazor Server app prerenders in response to the first client request, which creates UI state on the server.
 When the client attempts to create a SignalR connection, **the client must reconnect to the same server**.
 Blazor Server apps that use more than one backend server should implement *sticky sessions* for SignalR connections.

 > [!NOTE]
-> The following error is thrown by an app that hasn't enabled sticky sessions in a webfarm hosting scenario:
+> The following error is thrown by an app that hasn't enabled sticky sessions in a webfarm:
 >
 > > blazor.server.js:1 Uncaught (in promise) Error: Invocation canceled due to the underlying connection being closed.